Ostiglia Application Process

 M 603: Codicology and Manuscript Description

-The program will take place in Ostiglia during May 2014.
-There will be a 6 pre-course sessions in Bloomington during the Spring 2014 semester (dates TBA).
+The program will take place in Ostiglia in 2015 (May 11 - June 5).
+There will be 6 pre-course sessions in Bloomington during the Spring 2015 semester (dates TBA).

 Interested students should apply by submitting a brief letter of application (500 words maximum), describing their relevant background (see below) and either a project they might pursue in conjunction with the course (either before its beginning or after its completion) or a statement of how the course will enhance their scholarly and professional experience in the musicology program (this includes those students enrolled in the joint MLS/Musicology program).